Periodontitis and Your Health

 Periodontitis can affect the body in a negative way and this will affect every part of the system.
 There have been many studies on how periodontal disease may affect the body and how it is being linked to the increased risk of diabetes, respiratory disease, pregnancy complication, stroke, cancer and heart disease.

-What it is the relationship between periodontitis and health problems?
+What is the relationship between Periodontitis and Health Problems?

 The body is a complete entity so what can attack a certain body part, it will affect the entire body also.
 If you have improved oral health, you will also get improved health in general.

 To deal with health problems caused by periodontitis, it is important to take good care of the teeth.
-Regardless of who you are, if you have teeth in the mouth, then you have to floss and to brush on regular basis and maintain your scheduled dental visits.
+Regardless of who you are, if you have teeth in the mouth, then you have to floss and to brush on regular basis.
 In case you fail to do this, then it can damage your teeth, mouth and gums in long term.
 However, the problem that results from the periodontitis will go beyond the gum disease and cavities.

-Periodontitis and heart disease: even if the researchers are still learning more on how gum disease has connections with heart disease, there is a strong association that makes them to believe that it is so.
+Periodontitis and heart disease: even if the researchers are still learning how gum disease may cause heart disease, there is a strong association that makes them to believe that it is so.
 It has been found out that periodontitis increases the risk of heart disease even for people who are healthy otherwise.
 Scientists theorized the inflammation which is caused by the gum disease can be the cause of heart problems in some cases.
 It has also been found out that people who have preexisting health problem have increased risks of suffering the cardiac problem when they start to suffer gum disease.

 Periodontitis is also believed to increase risks of getting stroke.
 Even if the relationship is yet to be established, the research is still underway but people who suffer oral infections are at risk of suffering the stroke more compared to the people who have no oral problem.